 - There is a legal requirement for cattle to be regularly tested for a number of diseases and owners must assist with this process.
 Each year a proportion of the Island cattle herds are tested by arrangement with the owners.

-- There is a legal requirement for livestock to be identified by means of eartags, slap-marks, or pastern tags depending on the species.
+- There is a legal requirement for all cattle, sheep, pigs and goats to be identified by means of eartags, slap-marks, or pastern tags depending on the species.
+Follow this link [395kb] for the information on tagging pigs, sheep and goats.
 Tagging (or re-tagging if a tag is lost) of cattle must be requested from (or reported to) the Agriculture, Countryside and Land Management Services.
 Follow this link for information on the charge for this service.

 - All cattle, sheep, pigs and goats that are slaughtered for human consumption must be slaughtered at the slaughterhouse.

 - The slaughterhouse is operated by a private licensed slaughterman and slaughtering normally takes place on Mondays.

 - Animals must be booked for slaughter by prior arrangement with the slaughterman please click here [377kb]for more information and there is a charge for slaughtering and for the use of the facilities.
 Follow this link [62kb] for information on the charges.